Correa eburnea: Distribution and habitat

 Deep Creek correa occurs near Encounter Bay where it grows on the banks of damp creeks and on cliff tops near the mouths of major creeks on the southern Fleurieu Peninsula.
 Most individuals are in the Deep Creek Conservation Park.

 Conservation status

-This correa is listed as a "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the South Australian Government National Parks and Wildlife Act, 1972.
+This correa is listed as endangered under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the South Australian Government National Parks and Wildlife Act, 1972.
 The main threats to the species are vegetation clearing and grazing by cattle.